 You might be wondering what exactly Merino Wool is.
 I did some research and I was surprised to learn that humans’ use of wool actually dates back to 6000 BC.
 Since early human civilization wool has become one of the world’s most popular fabrics.
 It’s used for many types of clothing like sweaters, coats, and gloves.
-There’s many reasons why it’s been popular but mostly due to wool being durable and versatile.
+There are many reasons why it’s been popular but mostly due to wool being durable and versatile.

-There’s many types of blends and breeds of wool so which one should you pick?
+There are many types of blends and breeds of wool so which one should you pick?
 Merino has become one of the world’s most popular options.
 It all started in Spain where Merino sheep were first bred for their high-quality wool.
 European settlers first introduced the wool to Australia over two centuries ago in 1797.
 If you’re looking for an excellent wool I’d recommend Merino Wool.

 What makes it a good choice?

 The super-fine fibers are what makes it different from other types of wool.
 It’s the feature that makes the wool the softest blend available.
 It provides more flexibility in the clothing that can be made using the wool.
-The wool also has more elasticity so it keeps it shape better than the other types of wool.
+The wool also has more elasticity so it keeps its shape better than the other types of wool.